budhathokidinesh/budhathokidinesh/README.md

    🔭 I’m currently working on **Fish and Chips shop Web App and Group Project**

- 🌱 I’m currently practicing in Typescript.
+ 🌱 I’m currently Learning in Typescript.

  👨‍💻 All of my projects are available at [GitHub](https://github.com/budhathokidinesh)